Duff Post

-Duff Post (May 19, 1854 – May 19, 1915) was a dentist and once the mayor of Tampa, Florida.
+Duff Post (May 19, 1854 – May 19, 1915) was a dentist who served as mayor of Tampa, Florida (List of mayors of Tampa, Florida).

 Early life

-Duff Post was born on May 19, 1854 in Tampa, Florida.
+Duff Post was born on May 19, 1854, in Tampa, Florida.
 He was the son of the 5th mayor of Tampa, Madison Post.
-Post would attend local schools before going onto study at the Philadelphia Dental College to obtain a dentistry degree.
+Duff Post attended local schools before studying at Philadelphia Dental College to obtain a dentistry degree.

 Dentistry

-Post would establish his dentistry practice in Tampa once graduating from college.
+Post established his dentistry practice in Tampa after graduating from college.
 Upon leaving office in 1892 he returned to his dentistry practice.

 Tampa politics

 From there he'd first get involved with local politics and business.
 Post's first political office he would hold would be the President of the Hillsborough County Board of Health in 1873.
 He would serve as Tampa's City Marshal from 1881 to 1883, and was Captain in the 4th Regiment of the Florida Militia.

 Mayor

 As mayor, he would prioritize much of his overall work towards improving the city's sanitation.

-He was first elected mayor on August 14, 1883 and served until August 13, 1886 (three consecutive one-year terms).
+He was first elected mayor on August 14, 1883, and served until August 13, 1886 (three consecutive one-year terms).
 Duff would be the second native of Tampa to hold that office.
-He was elected again to a second term on March 4, 1891 and served until March 4, 1892.
+He was elected again to a second term on March 4, 1891, and served until March 4, 1892.